Frequently Asked Questions

 Q: How can a parent assist Pack 145?

-A: First, encourage your son's participation in den meetings, pack activities and working towards awards.
+A: First, encourage your Cub's participation in den meetings, pack activities and working towards awards.
 Second, please volunteer as time allows.
 The success of this Pack depends on volunteers!
 It can be as simple as stepping in to offer help with a craft in a den meeting or operate a pack meeting station.
-There are numerous activities and committee positions that need coordination within the Pack and come with great Benefits after completion of an Adult Volunteer application.
+There are numerous activities and committee positions that need coordination within the Pack and come with great benefits after completion of an Adult Volunteer application.

 Q: Does my Cub Scout have to pareticipate in the Pinewood Derby?